Thinking about drafting or entering a Band Agreement but not sure what to include or what you need to watch out for?

 What if the departing band member still wants to be able to use the band’s songs?
 Is the departing member expected to keep information they’ve learnt about the band’s business confidential?
 It is important you spell out in your band agreement what is to happen in these kinds of situations.
 If you don’t, you may be at the mercy of partnership legislation from the 1800s… and no band wants that!

-If you need assistance putting together a band partnership agreement, you can get in contact with us by emailing firstname.lastname@example.org or by filling out the form below!
+If you need assistance putting together a band partnership agreement, get in touch!

 Check out our Band Partnership Agreement Checklist and be sure to get in touch with us if you think now’s the time to get your Band Partnership Agreement together!